minhnhanhuynh/AWS/README.md

-# Notes for AWS Certified Solutions Architect
+# The Meaning of Solution Architecture